This report was originally published Sept. 11, 2017

 But she didn’t realize how much interest was adding up each day until her balance got out of hand.
-“The payment does not cover even the interest accruing,” Monique explains.
-“My balance is now over $80,000.”
+The payment did not cover the interest accruing and Prince’s balance ended up over $80,000.”

 Unfortunately, Prince’s payments are too low for her to make a significant dent in her debt — but she has a plan to make the loans more manageable.
-“When I am able, I am going to refinance it into a private student loan offered through my local bank,” she says.

-Monique encourages students and families to use tax-advantaged savings accounts so they can take out the least amount of student debt possible.
+Prince also encourages students and families to use tax-advantaged savings accounts so they can take out the least amount of student debt possible.